Generalized DP-Colorings of Graphs

 \begin{theorem} Let $G$ be a connected graph, let $(X,H)$ be a cover of $G$, and let $f:V(H) \to \mathbb{N}_0$ be a function.
 Then, $(G,X,H,f)$ is an uncolorable degree-feasible configuration if and only if $(G,X,H,f)$ is constructible. \end{theorem}

-For covers associated with constant list assignments Theorem~\ref{main_theorem} is a reformulation of a result due to Borodin, Kostochka, and Toft \cite[Thorem 8]{BorodinKT00}.
+For the class of simple graphs, Theorem~\ref{main_theorem}, formulated in a slightly different terminology, was obtained by F. Lu, Q. Wang and T. Wang, see \cite{Lu2Wang}.
+For covers $(X,H)$ associated with constant list assignments of $G$, Theorem~\ref{main_theorem} is a reformulation of a result that was obtained in 2000 by Borodin, Kostochka, and Toft \cite[Theorem 8]{BorodinKT00} for simple graphs and extended in 2021 by Schweser and Stiebitz \cite[Theorem 2]{SchweserS2021} to graphs and hypergraphs.